 Townhomes, apartments, and condominiums are typical within the Medium Density Residential General Plan designation.
 Medium density neighborhoods and developments are appropriate along arterials and residential collector streets, and may also be located near industrial or commercial areas.
-If the site is found suitable for residential use, the R-3 zoning designation can be considered with a potential of 33-38 dwelling units (depending on the actual size of the property).
 The subject site is bordered on the east by properties with Residential Medium Density (see Attachment 5 and 6).